Email Statistics To Help You Market Like a Champ In 2018

 Another important fact to know here is that 79% of all mobile email opens happen on an Apple device.
 So if you have to prioritize, then put mobile optimization for Apple devices first.

 6. B2B email campaigns reported a 66% higher click-through rate than B2C in 2017.

 Although this statistic doesn’t necessarily mean that B2B marketers are better than B2C marketers, it could possibly mean that B2B marketers are more aware of who their target audience is and probably have a much more segmented approach in their campaigns.

 At any rate, email seems to be working relatively well for B2B than for B2C.

 So, if you are a B2B company, you must most certainly prioritize email marketing and spend the majority of your marketing efforts on it; if you are B2C company then email may or may not be as effective for you.

-7. Currently, 49% of the companies automate their campaigns in some way or the other.
+7. Currently, 67% of the marketing leaders automate their campaigns in some way or the other.

 Not only does automation help save time and allow you to be consistent with your marketing, it can also help you track your metrics and test your campaign ideas.
 It gives you an opportunity to listen to the pulse of your audience.

 Depending on the results, you get to adjust your campaign.
 For example, you can try a couple of different subject lines and see which one works the best.
 In fact, you can A/B test every aspect and detail of your campaign and maximize the results and the ROI.

 There are several tools out there, which can help you make the most of automation without losing the human touch.